yzdxs/learn-anything/readme.md

 # [Mind Maps 🗺️](https://github.com/nikitavoloboev/knowledge-map/tree/master/mindmaps#research-)

+Each node you see on the image above is another mind map.
+Sadly the interactive version of this big mind map is currently unavailable but you can still explore [all of its contents](https://github.com/nikitavoloboev/knowledge-map/tree/master/mindmaps#research-).
+It contains all the interactive mind maps from the image with links and descriptions of each one.

 ## How to use these Mind Maps 🗺️

-Each node you see on the image above is another mind map.
-Sadly the interactive version of this big mind map is currently unavailable but you can explore the [index](https://github.com/nikitavoloboev/knowledge-map#index-%EF%B8%8F) of this mind map which contains all the nodes from the image with links to the mind map and its description.

-Some mind maps [have a numeric prefix attached to them](https://github.com/nikitavoloboev/knowledge-map#programming) which stands for a year.
+Some mind maps have a numeric prefix attached to them in their name which stands for a year.
 If it is a book, it means the year in which it was written.
 If it is a person, it stands for the year in which he or she died.
 If it is some other topic or node, it often stands for the year this field was invented or discovered.
 I abbreviate this century's years so '17: ' prefix stands for year 2017.
 Finally I arrange them in order from past to now.

 It is advised to open the mind maps in a new tab.
 For example, [here](https://my.mindnode.com/zB6jcZpgGYqpGBfys7LXzBaej8qgUBwAo7kJssze) is a mind map for machine learning.
 Every mind map is structured in the same way where everything is to be read from left to right.
 Each mind map has a 'resources' node that will have the best resources I could find on learning the topic.
 There you can also find 'notes' which will contain things that I found to be relevant to the topic.
 There are also articles, videos, talks and various related terminology that I note down related to the topic.
 For more clear presentation, I also order these nodes in the same way for each of the mind maps where, all the way on the left I will have the definition, then 'notes', then 'resources', then 'articles', then 'videos and talks' and then 'related terminology'.